- Weight Loss Motivation for How to Lose 100 Pounds

 “Thanks!
 I’ve lost a lot of weight,” was my response.

 How to Lose 100 Pounds: How Did You DO It?

 The next question I hear is usually, “How did you do it?!”

 I see the longing in the eyes of people who ask me this question.
 I know the desire I felt when I asked that question myself when I was at my heaviest.
 Sharing some weight loss motivation is my goal here, and I hope that my honesty will help those on the journal as well to not feel so alone.

 What was the secret that would get me out of the prison of food and weight obsession in which I was trapped?
 My struggle with my weight was the heaviest of coats I wore no matter the weather, the burden I carried and from which I never got a vacation.

 I have a number of honest yet truthful answers:

 Answer #1: I’m still doing it.

-Truth: Therapy, more therapy, sweat, tears, food and calorie obsession, slow progress and back sliding then progress, prayer and railing at God and more prayer and trust, triathlon, exercise I hated, exercise I loved, support from my husband, time alone with my thoughts, emails with a dear friend who “gets it.”
+A more in-depth answer would sound something like this: Therapy, more therapy, sweat, tears, food and calorie obsession, slow progress and backsliding then progress, prayer and railing at God and more prayer and trust, triathlon, exercise I hated, exercise I loved, support from my husband, time alone with my thoughts, emails with a dear friend who “gets it.”